rockstor/rockstor-doc/installation/install.rst

 ------------------
 Rockstor is under continuous development and we generally release updates in small batches.
 These updates are easy to install.
-But we do roll-out major releases that require a complete re-installs.
+But we do roll-out major releases that require a complete re-install.
 Upgrading from Rockstor 3 (CentOS based) to Rockstor 4 "Built on openSUSE" is one such update.
 But such updates are very rare.